starfederation/datastar/site/static/md/guide/going_deeper.md

 <input data-bind-foo.bar />
 ```

 Note that only the leaf nodes are actually signals.
-So in the example above, `bar` is a signal but `foo` is not, meaning that while using `$foo.bar` in an expression is possible, using `$foo` is not.
+So in the example above, `bar` is a signal but `foo`(the namespace) is not, meaning that while using `$foo.bar` in an expression is possible, using `$foo` is not.

-Nestable signals can be particularly useful for namespacing.
 A practical use-case might be when you have repetition of state on a page.

 The following example shows how to toggle the value of all signals starting with `menu.open.` at once when a button is clicked.